subsoap/defos/README.md

 > (From Defold 1.2.188)

-It's possible to change the initial window size and position by changing `game.project`.
-Just open `game.project` in a text editor and add the following lines:
+You can change the initial view size and position of your game's window by editing the `game.project` file of your project in a plain text editor and adding the following lines:

 ```
 [defos]